mkarneim/pojobuilder/README.md

 	}
 ```
 Please note that the factory method must be *public* and *static*.
+The method parameter names must match the names of the pojo's properties exactly.

 An optional [@FactoryProperties] annotation can be used to specify the mapping from the factory-method-parameter-names
 to the corresponding bean-property-names on the pojo if they differ.